DongChuanming/MSEP/README.md

 ```

-it returns the score, and a list containing the differences of the annotation results
+it returns the agreement score, and a list of sentences annotated differently by annotators (the disagreements), which are required for _Disagreement Analysis_ (M3) step.

-### 6.Semi-automatic harmonisation (M4)
+### 6.Annotation Correction (M4)
 If you want to correct the result by adding sentences with key words that shoud have been considered as medical status samples (provide a list of key words "ajout"), or delete sentences with false key words that should have not be considered as samples (provide a list of key words "supprime"), use the function "correction"

 ```